Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus19/06/2025

-This is the first time a nearly complete skull has been identified as belonging to Denisova, helping to reveal the true appearance of this mysterious group of people.
+This is the first time a nearly complete skull has been identified as belonging to the Denisova, helping to reveal the true appearance of this mysterious group of people.

-According to research published in the journal Cell and Science this week, a team of scientists led by expert Qiang Ji (Quy Cuong) of Hebei University of Geology used ancient protein analysis techniques on fossilized otoliths and teeth.
+According to research published in the journal Cell and Science this week, a team of scientists led by expert Qiang Ji (Quy Cuong) of Hebei University of Geology used ancient protein analysis techniques on fossil otoliths and teeth.

 A protein sequence from the Harbin sample matched protein sequences previously identified as Denisovans from Siberian, Tibetan and Taiwanese caves, but differed from modern humans and Neanderthals.

-To bolster their evidence, the team also analyzed fossilized dental plaque — a small calcified fragment — and for the first time extracted the subject's mitochondrial DNA from this material.
+To bolster their evidence, the team also analyzed fossilized dental plaque—a small calcified fragment—and for the first time extracted the subject's mitochondrial DNA from this material.

 The results showed that the mitochondrial genetic sequence of the "Dragon Man" is close to that of the ancient Denisovans in Siberia, dating back 187,000-217,000 years.
 This is the first time in archaeology that human DNA has been recovered from Paleolithic dental plaque.